 - Show the standard error (+/- 2) on your graph above and below the means.

 - Identify populations I and III as the most likely to have statistically significant differences in the mean densities.

-- Explain why this was the case (because the margins of error do not overlap for the mean densities of these two populations; 9+2 is less than 14-2).
+- Explain why this is the case (because the margins of error do not overlap for the mean densities of these two populations; 9+2 is less than 14-2).

-- You would earn two points for identifying the independent variable (presence of herbivores) and dependent variable (trichome density).
+- You'd earn 2 points for identifying the independent variable (presence of herbivores) and dependent variable (trichome density).

-- You would earn one point for identifying a control treatment (absence of herbivores).
+- You would earn 1 point for identifying a control treatment (absence of herbivores).

-- You would earn one point for identifying an appropriate duration of the experiment (more than one generation of plants).
+- You would earn 1 point for identifying an appropriate duration of the experiment (more than one generation of plants).